Skip to main content

 Rouladen

-Thin beef slices rolled around bacon, onions, mustard, and pickles, then braised until tender.
-Classic German comfort food served with red cabbage and dumplings.
-Sunday dinner favorite in German households.
+Thin slices of beef wrapped around bacon, onion, mustard, and pickle, then braised until tender.
+It's the kind of comfort food that turns up at Sunday dinner, served with red cabbage and dumplings.

 Weisswurst